 The Real Start of the Anne Frank Diary

-Many writers, including this one, would not be pleased to have a first draft quoted and criticized, but then most will not have extensively revised their work afterwards, falsely called it a diary and had over 31 million copies of it sold (total claimed in the Guardian, 5 July 2002).
+Many writers, including this one, would not be pleased to have a first draft quoted and criticized, but then most will not have extensively revised their work afterwards, falsely called it a diary and had over 31 million copies of it sold (the total reported in the Guardian, 5 July 2002).
 Since what has been published is claimed to be a diary the text will be treated as such, and what follows is what was originally set down.
 This is pages 1 to 28 of the Autograph Album, otherwise known as Part 1, Version a of the manuscript.

 The following excerpt is important because a) it is the true diary; b) it details AMF’s 13th birthday, supposedly a significant event at the start of the diary; and c) very few fragments of this text appear in the published Diary.
-Those passages which appear in the normal Diary of Anne Frank, and with the correct date, are italicized.

 Gorgeous photograph isn’t it!!!!1